cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!

-## About Us
-We serve the best coffee in town.
-Come visit us to enjoy a delightful cup of brewed goodness.
+Welcome to our beautiful Local Coffee Shop.
+We are committed to serving the best coffee in town.
+Our menu includes a variety of coffee and delectable pastries to satisfy your cravings!

-## Our Menu
+## Menu
-- Espresso
-- Latte
-- Cappuccino
-- Cold Brew
+- **Espresso**
+  1 oz of pure energy, the perfect pick-me-up!

-- Pastries
+- **Latte**

-## Features
+  Creamy and smooth, crafted with a shot of espresso.

-- Freshly brewed coffee
+- **Cappuccino**
+  A classic with equal parts espresso, steamed milk, and foam.

-- Comfortable seating
+- **Cold Brew**
+  Refreshing and bold, perfect for warm days.

-- Free Wi-Fi
+- **Pastries**

-## Getting Started
-1. Clone the repository.
-2. Run `npm install` to install the dependencies.
-3. Start the application with `npm start`.

-## Contributing
-If you would like to contribute to this project, please open an issue or submit a pull request.
+  Freshly baked goods made daily.

+Join us for a cup and experience the cozy atmosphere!